-At Eden Island, you can enjoy restaurants and bars, go shopping, buying souvenirs at the supermarket, they have a pharmacy and hotels/villas to stay in for the night.
-In addition, they have a couple of PCR testing facilities if you need to get one before traveling back home.
+At Eden Island, you can enjoy restaurants and bars, go shopping, and buy souvenirs at the supermarket, they have a pharmacy and hotels/villas to stay in for the night.

 On the way here with the car, drive over the bridge and look around to enjoy a magical view.
 You can park for free for 30 minutes and pay SCR10 ($0,75) per hour.